caseywescott/Maestro-Player/README.md

 A comprehensive example demonstrating how to use [Maestro](https://github.com/caseywescott/Maestro) for interactive music applications with React.

+> **Note**: This example currently only supports MIDI files (.mid, .midi) with SoundFont synthesis.
+Audio file playback (.mp3, .wav, etc.) is not implemented.

 ## 🎵 Features

 - **Smart Transitions**: Intelligent musical transitions with context awareness